-Comments from the Mission Review Team and its Core Group (see also Section 1 for general comments):
+Comments from the Mission Review Team and its Core Group (see also Appendix D for general comments):

-• This is a new proposal taking account of the need to link St Peter, Lytham, with the parish of the Holy Family, Freckleton.
+• This proposal takes account of the need to link St Peter, Lytham, with the parish of the Holy Family, Freckleton.

-Parish no. 28 To include the St Annes-on-Sea parishes of Our Lady, Star of the Sea and St Alban.
+Parish no. 28 To include the St Annes-on-Se ea parishes of Our Lady, Star of the Sea and St Alban.
 New parish from an early date 2006 Mass attendance: 625 2004/5/6 average sacramental index: 80